graphql/graphql-spec/rfcs/Subscriptions.md

 **Proposed Solution: GraphQL Subscriptions**

 With "GraphQL Subscriptions", clients send the server a GraphQL query and query variables.
-The server maps these inputs to a set events, and executes the query when the events trigger.
+The server maps these inputs to an event stream and executes the query when the events trigger.
 This model avoids overpushing/underpushing but requires a GraphQL backend.
 GraphQL Subscriptions provides an abstraction over business-domain events and exposes an API where the client subscribes to a query.
 Compared with existing data-transform pipeline techniques, GraphQL Subscriptions produces privacy-aware, right-sized payloads without pushing business logic to the event/messaging layer.

 At Facebook, we believe GraphQL Subscriptions exhibits a set of useful tradeoffs and warrants definition and inclusion in the GraphQL specification.
 By specifying GraphQL Subscriptions, we hope to achieve the following goals: